35 discarded items

 Discarded objects, Horticultural colour charts published by The British Colour Council (BCC).

-‘Sorting’ is a presentation of discarded objects grouped into colour and matched with horticultural colour charts.
+‘Sorting’ is a participatory presentation of discarded objects classified into colour and matched with horticultural colour charts.
 The arrangement mimics a formal scientific or Museum display, but is made through participation, using colour matching and also audiences aesthetic or personal decisions.
 ‘Sorting’ invites the audience to be the buyer, the collector, the curator and the museum visitor, skills that we are all familiar with as adept consumers.
-The changing and evolving arrangement often throws up new links between objects and provokes conversation around our relationship with consumerism and our uneasy relationship with plastics.
+The changing and evolving arrangement often throws up new links between objects and provokes conversation around our relationship with materialism and our uneasy relationship with plastics.

 The piece reflects upon the conventions of museum collections and their classification systems, and draws attention to notions of value, our relationship to objects, and our addiction to accumulation and display as a method of making sense of chaos.